Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Client configuration

-Once your WireGuard server is up and running, you need to configure your client device.
-They offer software for most operating systems to connect any of your Windows, Linux or macOS and Android or iOS devices easily.
-You can find available packages at their download page.
+Once your WireGuard server is up and running, you must configure your client device.
+They offer software for most operating systems to connect your Windows, Linux, or macOS and Android or iOS devices easily.
+You can find available packages on their download page.

-On a client computer, create a new configuration file in the /etc/wireguard directory.
+Create a new configuration file in the /etc/wireguard directory on a client computer.

 sudo nano /etc/wireguard/wg0.conf

-Then add the following to that file.
-Remember to set the client private key and server public key to their corresponding places and also include your WireGuard server’s public IP address.
+Then, add the following to that file.
+Remember to set the client private key and server public key to their corresponding places and include your WireGuard server’s public IP address.

 [Interface]